 Location data is unique in this regard, as it isn’t particularly useful on its own; you need to combine it with some other type of information.
 But once you do, it can unlock valuable insight—from driving improved analytics, forecasting and business intelligence to informing larger strategic initiatives.

 As a quick exercise, consider any type of information your company absorbs, produces or manages today—be it product, customer, supplier, or virtually any information about your owned physical assets—and ask what advantages you might gain by adding “where” to the equation.

-Here are some examples of how location data brings value to other types of master data:
+Here are some examples of how location data brings value to four other types of master data projects:

 The data from your physical assets, from owned properties and buildings all the way down to individual machines and devices that require regular support and maintenance, is one of the best ways to gain value with location master data.

 For instance, you might be a company that provides unique display spaces inside a number of different retailers.
 Each of those retailers might have their own requirements depending on store size, local taste preferences, or any number of other regional variations.
 Being able to create a data model for what type of displays you provide and then tying that to a location data model to detail where they are located, you could decrease the manual effort and human errors that are made during your monthly reporting processes.

 Or perhaps you’re an energy company that needs to manage and assign routine maintenance to all your wells, as another simple example.
 The sky is nearly the limit, with applications that are typically only constrained by the type of business you conduct.
 There are applications here for property and lease management, employee management, construction project oversight, retail, manufacturing and many, many more.